DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-25 Environmental Artist Meeting Notes.md

 - I made a little blockout of what I was thinking, but it is HIDEOUS
 - I may need some abstract sculptures or something to make these look better

 ## Allister's Tome Lol
 - The model of Allister's Tome is STOLEN from one of my production projects
 - We should probably make a unique model for it
-- Note: I'd be pretty cool
+- Note: I'd be pretty cool for the model to be animated (a little flapping animation), so the model should be detailed enough to deform well